bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/explaining-rgb-tokens-the-technical-side-of-bitcoin.md

 Sjors Provoost: 00:28:50

 Yeah, exactly.
 It just means your backup is more than just your 12 words or 24 words.

-Ruben Somsen: 00:28:55

-Yeah, yeah.

-Sjors Provoost: 00:28:55

 You need the other data too.

 Ruben Somsen: 00:28:57